ShammiG/ComfyUI-Image_Properties_SG/README.md

 <br>

 # Bug Fixes and missing features added:
+● Critical Bug fixed where Save Image Node was not saving workflow and Json even in PNG format!

 ● **Load Image and View properties now also displays : Model, Seed, Steps, CFG, Sampler, Scheduler used (check attached gif)**
 But the additional info can only be displayed while running/executing single node or while running workflow